microhass/budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > I would like to thank my coding partners and mentor for the support, and Microverse for the opportunity.
+>
+> Special thanks to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the design inspiration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>